giannisalinetti/do276archive/apps/jee/kubernetes/README.md

 This gets around the problem when creating a pod that it cannot find a token for the default service account.

+The mysql-ext service is not created by run.sh so he database is NOT exposed by default.
+If needed it can be created using:

+$ kubectl create -f mysql-ext-service.yaml

+And deleted using:

+$ kubectl delete -f mysql-ext-service.yaml